andreasnyh/andreasnyh/README.md

 with the possibility to extend the period for six-eight weeks to do a graduation project.

 Some of the things I've learnt:

 JavaScript, React, Angular,\
 Node, TDD, MVC, MongoDB,\
+PHP, Laravel, MySQL,\
+HTML, CSS and more. -->
+Currently working as a Fullstack Developer at EdAider mostly using React and Python.

+Studied Fullstack Webdevelopment at Chas Academy in Stockholm, Sweden 2019-2021.

+Where I learnt:

+JavaScript, React, Angular,\
+Node, TDD, MVC, MongoDB,\